wacncontent/CustomizeTool/output/articles/traffic-manager/traffic-manager-routing-methods.md

 <properties
-   pageTitle=" Traffic Manager - traffic routing methods | Windows Azure" description="This articles will help you understand the different traffic routing methods used by Traffic Manager" services="traffic-manager" documentationCenter=""
+   pageTitle=" Traffic Manager - traffic routing methods | Azure" description="This articles will help you understand the different traffic routing methods used by Traffic Manager" services="traffic-manager" documentationCenter=""